 For both vaccines, arm pain is a common local reaction, typically worse after the second dose, Neuzil says.
 (Arm pain is a common side effect of vaccination in general, not just with the COVID vaccine.)
 “Then, a smaller percentage of people get some systemic reactions that are generally self-limited to a day, sometimes two days.”
-Fatigue, chills, headache, muscle or joint pain and fever are the most commonly reported side effects, according the Food and Drug Administration.
+According to the FDA, the most commonly reported side effects are:

 What can I do to minimize vaccine after-effects?

 Consider asking to have the vaccine given in your nondominant arm, so you’re not bothered as much by tenderness while going about routine activities, Neuzil suggests.

 At home, have over-the-counter medication on hand so you can treat muscle soreness, fever or other common vaccine side effects.
 “People just need to be prepared with ibuprofen or acetaminophen,” Neuzil says.
 “There’s nothing wrong with taking it and there’s no reason to wait and suffer.”

 Are vaccines effective against the Delta variant?